volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 >
 ```

-And we see how the form is pre-populated with our data, good job!
+And see the form pre-filled with the data, well done!

 ![Pre-Populated Form](/img/screenshot-2021-03-18-at-22.45.28.png "Pre-Populated Form")

-## Bonus Step: Submitting Form Outside Of Formik
+## Bonus Step: Submit Form Outside Of Formik

-A common use case when working with forms is a need to submit them by a clicking on a button that is placed outside of the **form** element.
+A common use case when working with forms is the need to submit them by clicking a button placed outside the **form** element.

-In this section we will review a few ways how to do that with and without Formik.
+In this section, we will see some ways to do this with and without Formik.

 #### \#1 - Use "form" Attribute

-Probably, the easiest solution if you don't need to support IE11 and below ([caniuse](https://caniuse.com/?search=form) link) is to use the **form** attribute on a submit button (it needs to match the id of the form you want to submit):
+Probably the easiest solution, if you don't need to support IE11 and below ([caniuse](https://caniuse.com/?search=form) link), is to use the **form** attribute on a submit button (it must match the id of the form you want to submit):

 ```jsx
 <>